rithmschool/javascript_fundamentals_solutions/prototypes_exercise/readme.md

 ### Part II:

+For the next part, let's think less about the actual code we need to write and more about thinking in an Object Oriented way.

+- Let's imagine that we are building an application which allows users to play chess.
+What constructor functions would we need?
+What kinds of prototype functions and properties would we need as well?

-How would you design a game of chess?
-What kinds of constructor functions and prototype properties/functions would you need?
+- Let's imagine that we are building a game of Tic Tac Toe.
+What kinds of prototype functions and properties would we need as well?

 ### Part III:

+- What is it called when you override existing functions/properties on built in JavaScript constructors?
+(When you write your own version of `Array.prototype.push`)

 - Implement your own version of `Function.prototype.bind`

 - Implement your own version of `Array.prototype.map`

 - Implement a function that reverses a string and place it on the `String.prototype`